 …were introduced to constructivist learning theory from within.

-Selderslaghs’ account of his pioneering work is absorbing and his endeavors are impressive, and as he ventures in to the territory of competencies and quality of product his four worlds offer us a useful thinking tool.
+Selderslaghs’ account of his pioneering work is absorbing, and his endeavors are impressive, and as he ventures into the territory of competencies and quality of product his four worlds offer us a useful thinking tool.
 It will be interesting to see how his work develops.

 In What’s going on?
 From narrative fiction to Process Drama, Brian Woolland takes us on a journey.
 He shares with us his thinking behind the writing of his historical novel, The Invisible Exchange exploring the source material and his own fascination with it.
 In taking us into that world, he draws parallels with our own and identifies issues that concern us as human beings.
-In itself this is an intriguing process, particularly when we are in the hands of a highly skilled and creative author but it becomes all the more relevant when Woolland brings to bear his vast experience as a playwright and a drama educator.
+In itself this is an intriguing process, particularly when we are in the hands of a highly skilled and creative author, but it becomes all the more relevant when Woolland brings to bear his vast experience as a playwright and a drama educator.
 He concludes with the beginnings of a piece of drama that could be transposed into a classroom.
 It is not a scheme of work but is far richer than that, offering us glimpses of what could be and how an author, a playwright and a drama teacher can mine the same source.

 He concludes: